Building a Just Legal System

 What is Legal Aid?

 Civil legal aid ensures fairness in the justice system.
-It provides essential services to low-income and vulnerable Oregonians who are faced with legal emergencies.
-When low-income Oregonians lack the resources for needed legal help, they are effectively shut out of the justice system.
+It provides essential services to low-income and vulnerable Oregonians who are faced with legal emergencies and can’t navigate the system on their own.
 To the average person, our legal system is a maze.
 That's why lawyers are trained to guide their clients through the system.

 Legal Aid Provides: